MehdiKherb/Petri-nets-IIoT-NDT/README.md

 **anomaly_detection** : contains the logs and plots for the real-time fault detection part of our paper.

-**2sources** : contains the logs and plots of the three considered Data Send Intervals for PDR prediction of the simulated network.
+**Simulated_net** : contains the logs and plots of the three considered Data Send Intervals for PDR prediction of the simulated network.

+**Real_net** : contains the logs and plots of the two considered Data Send Intervals for PDR prediction of the real network composed of two _OpenMotes_.

 **ProducerConsumerPN.ipynb** : this is the Timed Petri-net producer-consumer model that we developed.
 It requires the installation of SNAKES API with ''pip install SNAKES''.